Geometric Guidance for Globally Synchronized Deployment of Elastic Geodesic Grids: Results

 \section{Results}

-We ran our pipeline on several examples depicted in Figure \ref{fig:results} and Table \ref{tab:results}.
-The number of linear segments matters for our purposes: a high number allows a better approximation of the curved deformation paths, however, unnecessary or very short segments should be avoided.
-As a criterion for the number of segments in our results, we set a threshold of $\sqrt{E_\text{ass}}<r$, where $r$ is the thickness of a lamella of the gridshells, please refer to Figure \ref{fig:diagram} for the graphs of $E_\text{ass}$ vs. $n$ for our results.
+We applied our pipeline to the examples depicted in Figure \ref{fig:results} and Table \ref{tab:results}.
+The number of linear segments matters for our purposes: a high number allows a better approximation of the curved deployment paths, but we avoid excessive refinement to limit the number of displacement steps.
+We set a geometric convergence threshold $\sqrt{E_\text{ass}} < r$, where $r$ is the lamella thickness (Figure \ref{fig:diagram} shows the convergence of $E_\text{ass}$ vs. $N$). {The metric~$E_{\text{ass}}$ is a tail-aggregated synchronized path-deviation measure over the guided anchor trajectories and thus serves as a direct geometric surrogate for compression risk: a lower~$E_{\text{ass}}$ indicates that the prescribed boundary conditions remain closer to the natural deployment arc, reducing the chord-arc shortfall that generates undesired axial compression in the slender elements.}

-\paragraph{Validation and FEA Deployment Simulation} We tested our approach with two models, which are depicted in Figures \ref{fig:snail_loads} and \ref{fig:pavilion}.
-One example has a simple, dome-like shape, while the second one is geometrically more complicated, featuring multiple changes in curvature.
-Both examples are from the elastic geodesic grids family and employ a special sliding type connection (cf. Section~\ref{sec:notches_review}).
-The simple, dome-shaped model was deployed using only six points on the boundary (corners and midpoints of the longer members), and the more complicated model was deployed using 16 points on the boundary (every third joint).
-Both models took several hours to converge and were subsequently loaded to show how deflections can be minimized by stress-induced stiffening effects.

-To simulate the scissor-like deployment using in-depth FEA, we implement a physical model using the commercial software Simulia Abaqus 2019.
-In practice, we need to model the elastic members and their connections, keep them from overlapping, and apply the deployment paths to FE-nodes as displacements.
-We used two geodesic scissor-like gridshells to test our method.
-A sparse pattern of deployment paths is sufficient for grids that do not feature oscillating curvature.
-Our models were deployed using only a sparse set of boundary nodes to reflect on-site constraints.

-The sliding connections are a key factor for the correct deployment simulation of elastic geodesic grids, however, they also pose a big implementation challenge.
-We collected our solution and additional data in the Appendix.
-In Section~\ref{sec:notches_review} we describe how we model the connections, and in Section \ref{sec:Abaqus_notches} we provide more details on our simulation settings.
+\paragraph{Validation via FEA} We tested our approach with two models, shown in Figures \ref{fig:snail_loads} and \ref{fig:pavilion}: a simple dome shape and a "Pavilion" with multiple curvature regions.
+Both employ the sliding connections described in ~\ref{sec:abaqus}.
+We used six boundary points for the dome and sixteen for the complex shape to define the synchronized multi-step paths.
+The FEA simulations (in Abaqus 2019) converged successfully, confirming that the discretized paths avoid buckling-inducing compression.
+For reference, naive single-step linear actuation ($N=1$) produces the type of buckled equilibria illustrated in Figure~\ref{fig:deployment_fail}; in our Abaqus validation models, the multi-step synchronized approach was required in every case to obtain a valid deployed configuration.

+Crucially, the simulation captures the deployment-induced prestress.
+We compared the structural response of the deployed Pavilion model (approx. 2\% deployment strain) against a stress-free initialization of the same geometry.
+Under a uniform vertical load, the prestressed model exhibited approximately 8\% less vertical deflection.
+This agrees with the mechanics of active-bending structures and demonstrates that capturing this prestress via accurate geometric guidance is relevant for structural analysis.